 Unless taxed on the remittance basis, an individual is entitled to an exempt amount of capital gains each year.
-For 20116/17, the amount is GBP11,100.
+For 2018/19, the amount is GBP11,700.

 Are there capital gains tax exceptions in the United Kingdom?
 If so, please discuss?

-The following disposals, amongst others, not mentioned above, will usually not give rise to capital gains tax:
+The following disposals, amongst others, not mentioned above, will usually not give rise to capital gains tax (not exhaustive):

 Capital gains tax was first introduced on 6 April 1965.
 There are special rules for the computations of gains on assets acquired before that date.